owynrichen/owynrichen.com/content/deepfaking_my_voice.md

 # Deepfaking My Voice

 I've always loved music production and audio.
 I've also been interested in the ability of AI/ML to clone voices, but hadn't had a chance to really try it out.
-The purpose of this project was to learn a little more about the options that are out there, and how effective zero-shot learning could be.
+The purpose of this project was to learn a little more about the options that are out there, and how effective one-shot learning could be.

-Additionally, I thought it'd be fun to attempt to run the inference API locally and test out some of Cloudflare's ZeroTrust networking capabilities vs. finding some cloud GPU to host it.
+Additionally, I thought it'd be fun to attempt to run the inference API locally and test out some of Cloudflare's ZeroTrust networking capabilities vs. finding some cloud GPU to host these open source models.

-The TLDR; is, the results aren't that good with the few different paths I took.
+The TLDR; is, for my open-source attempts: the results aren't that good with the few different paths I took.
 That being said, it still was interesting to examine the patterns of each and what is missing.
+My attempt with the ElevenLabs API was extremely surprising and impressive, it got the closest I've heard.

 ## Table of Contents

 [TOC]

-# Demo
+# Open Source Models Demo

 Here's a demo of the outcome, it's poor at best in both cases.